 - We do this with ad hoc movable wireless sensor networks

 - That automatically monitor their presence at specific locations

 - With internal motion sensors, we can determine if the asset is moving or stationary.

-- Our core technology is applicable to seemingly unrelated markets such as:
+- [These points are optional and only used for those interested in multiple markets.]
+Our core technology is applicable to seemingly unrelated markets such as:

 - First Responders

 - The network can be used anywhere in the world

 - It uses worldwide allocated, unlicensed radio spectrum.

 - We do this with patented technology